UPDATED JANUARY 23, 2024

 Huntington Beach is swimming with options when it comes to savoring the ocean’s fresh bounty.
 In its traditional form, sushi is prepared simply, with vinegared rice, seafood, and vegetables.
 Here in Surf City USA®, our talented chefs offer both classic preparations and fusion dishes that appeal to every palate.
-From authentic omakase menus to vegetarian options, here are 10 Huntington Beach sushi restaurants where you can indulge in this Japanese delicacy.
+From authentic omakase menus to vegetarian options, here are a handful of Huntington Beach sushi restaurants where you can indulge in this Japanese delicacy.

 MatsuBack to Top of List

 This Surf City USA institution tucked in a shopping plaza off Beach and Talbert transports guests to Japan for an authentic dining experience.
 While its wooden boats laden with platters of teriyaki and tempura are a draw for first-time visitors, the buttery, melt-in-your-mouth fish converts casual diners into lifelong fans.
-Don’t skip the selection of sushi rolls ranging from cut spicy tuna and salmon rolls to the more complex Volcano roll, a popular cooked option filled with crab meat and avocado and topped with a scallop and smelt egg.
+Don’t skip Matsu's selection of sushi rolls ranging from cut spicy tuna and salmon rolls to the more complex Volcano roll, a popular cooked option filled with crab meat and avocado and topped with a scallop and smelt egg.
 For the indecisive, a sushi dinner comes beautifully plated with a selection of tuna, yellowtail, halibut, and shrimp nigiri, a six-piece tuna roll, and a four-piece California roll.

 Sushi On fire & Shabu on FireBack to Top of List

 This downtown restaurant brings the heat with a fiery menu of sashimi, hand rolls, cut rolls, and specialty sushi.
-Creativity is the name of the game as chefs pair fresh fish with savory sauces to create more than five dozen specialty rolls.
+Creativity is the name of the game as Sushi on Fire's chefs pair fresh fish with savory sauces to create more than five dozen specialty rolls.
 Try a popular pick like the Refreshing roll — a dynamic combo of tuna, salmon, yellowtail, and avocado wrapped in soy paper, finished with a spicy cilantro sauce and thinly sliced jalapeno.
 The vibe here is lively and fun, making it a favorite spot before hitting the beach or bars.
 If the line is long, head a few doors up Main Street to Shabu on Fire, a sister restaurant that offers the same sushi dishes along with shabu.

 Hashigo SushiBack to Top of List

 A contemporary, well-appointed space in Five Points Plaza welcomes visitors with an array of hand rolls, cut rolls, and specialty rolls prepared with fresh fish sourced daily.
 Sauces are house-made from original recipes, paired with a menu with options that will suit all palates.
-Diners can swap out nori for soy paper, go vegetarian with the crunchy tempura vegetable roll, and even order rice-free offerings like the paradise roll, a popular pick that wraps an array of seafood (salmon, tuna, crab meat, white fish, and yellowtail) inside a paper-thin slice of cucumber.
+Hashigo diners can swap out nori for soy paper, go vegetarian with the crunchy tempura vegetable roll, and even order rice-free offerings like the paradise roll, a popular pick that wraps an array of seafood (salmon, tuna, crab meat, white fish, and yellowtail) inside a paper-thin slice of cucumber.
 A must-try is the namesake Hashigo845, a deep-fried riceless roll served warm, filled with tender blue crab, avocado, white fish, and asparagus, and topped with a spicy scallop and eel sauce.

 NiyaBack to Top of List